StanfordSNR/guardian-agent/README.md

 <span style="color:red">

-**This tool is in beta and we're working to improve it!
+**This tool is in beta and we're working to improve it.
-Feedback is greatly appreciated, but please use at your own risk!**
+Feedback is greatly appreciated, but please use at your own risk.**

 </span>